Chat with us, powered by LiveChat How to Develop a Music Identification App Like Shazam?

 • The complexity of the functionalities

-• Technology stack implemented like machine learning, IoT, etc.
+• Technology stack implemented, such as machine learning, IoT, etc.

-At a median developer rate of $50, a single platform software like Shazam would cost around $115,000 – 120,000 to build.
-Custom or extra features, as well as a more expensive agency, will certainly boost it.
-Depending on the same parameters, a music app for both Android and iOS would cost $235,000 or more.
+Generally speaking, a single platform software like Shazam would cost around $120,000 – 180,000+ to build.
+Custom or extra features, as well as a more experienced mobile app development company, will certainly boost it.
+Depending on the same parameters, a music app for both Android and iOS would cost $250,000 or more.

 Conclusion

 Making an app like Shazam isn’t as difficult as you would assume.
-One can easily design their music identification app with proper preparation and the correct mobile app development partner.
-You can see that, like any other successful app, Shazam’s success is based on synergy of efficient coding and careful planning.
+One can easily design their music identification app with proper preparation and reliable mobile app development solutions.
+You can see that, like any other successful app, Shazam’s success is based on the synergy of efficient coding and careful planning.

 Rate this article!